Dan Breen: Personal life

 Breen was married on 12 June 1921 to Brigid Malone, a Dublin Cumann na mBan woman and sister of Lieutenant Michael Malone who was killed in action at the Battle of Mount Street Bridge during the 1916 Rising.
 They had met in Dublin when she helped to nurse him while he was recovering from a bullet wound.

 Seán Hogan was best man and the bride's sister, Aine, was the bridesmaid.
 Photographs of the wedding celebrations taken by 5th Battalion intelligence officer Séan Sharkey are published in The Tipperary Third Brigade a photographic record.
 Breen was, at the time, one of the most wanted men in Ireland, and South Tipperary was under martial law, yet a large celebration was held.
 The wedding took place at Purcell's, "Glenagat House", New Inn, County Tipperary.
 Many of the key members of the Third Tipperary Brigade attended, including flying column leaders Dinny Lacey and Hogan.
 Breen was the brother in-law of Commandant Theobald Wolfe Tone FitzGerald, painter of the Irish Republic Flag that flew over the GPO during the Easter Rising in 1916.
+Many of the Dublin Active Service Unit joined in a party for Dan's wedding; that celebration had to be postponed until after the Truce came into effect on 11 July.

 The Breens had two children, Donal and Grainne.
 Breen was an atheist.

 Death

 Breen died in a nursing home at Kilcroney House, County Wicklow, in 1969, aged 75.
 He was buried in Donohill, near his birthplace.
 His funeral was the largest seen in west Tipperary since that of his close friend and comrade-in-arms, Treacy, at Kilfeacle in October 1920.
 An estimated attendance of 10,000 mourners assembled in the tiny hamlet, giving ample testimony to the esteem in which he was held.

-Breen was the subject of a 2007 biography, Dan Breen and the IRA by Joe Ambrose.

 In popular culture

-Breen is mentioned in the Irish folk ballad "The Galtee Mountain Boy", along with Seán Moylan, Dinny Lacey, and Seán Hogan.
-The song, written by Patsy Halloran, recalls some of the travels of a "Flying column" from Tipperary as they fought during the Irish War of Independence, and later against the pro-Treaty side during the Irish Civil War.
+Breen is mentioned in the Irish folk ballad "The Galtee Mountain Boy", along with Seán Moylan, Dinny Lacey and Seán Hogan.
+The song, written by Patsy Halloran, recalls some of the travails of a "Flying column" from Tipperary as they fought during the Irish War of Independence and later against the pro-Treaty side during the Irish Civil War.

 The trophy for the Tipperary Senior Hurling Championship is named in his honor.